Groundbreaking advance for fast connections

 3

-The VSM is sinking a ventilation or rescue shaft for a railway tunnel to be built later – safely, quickly, and precisely.
-Equipped with a sinking unit and a shaft boring machine, the innovative machine can be used both in stable grounds and below groundwater.
+The VSM is sinking a ventilation or rescue shaft for a railway tunnel to be built later - safely, quickly and precisely.
+It can be used both in stable ground and below groundwater.

 Tunnelling technology for railway tunnels